noraracht/CONSULT/README.md

 jellyfish dump counts.jf > 32bp_kmer_lst.fa
 ```

 We note, in our testing we used minimization technique to reduce *k*-mer count in original dataset.
-Alternatively, if dataset is small and minimization is not needed the user can use last command directly to obtain a list of all 32 bp *k*-mers and utilize it as as an input into CONSULT software.
+Alternatively, if dataset is small and minimization is not needed the user can use last command directly to obtain a list of all 32 bp *k*-mers and utilize it as an input into CONSULT software.

 Quick start
 ------------
-In order to get you started we have provided toy examples to test software
+To allow uses to We have provided toy examples to test software